stacksjs/stacks/README.md

 _Pre-release until public beta released.
 Coming ~December._

-The goal of the Stacks framework is to _help you_ create & maintain frontends, backends, and clouds—without having to worry about the boilerplate.
-It may be any of the following topics of
+The goal of the framework is to _help you_ create & maintain frontends, backends, and clouds—without having to worry about the boilerplate.
+Stacks is a rapid application development framework, meeting all your full stack needs.

-- Application UIs (Web & Desktop)
+- Application UIs _(Web & Desktop)_
 - Serverless & traditional APIs
-- Cloud infrastructure maintenance
+- Cloud infrastructure creation & maintenance _(IaC)_
+- Interactive CLIs
 - Framework-agnostic component & function libraries
-- Deployment & Release Manager
+- Deployment & Release Manager _(CI & CD)_
-- Interactive CLIs

-where Stacks helps you every step along the way—in beginner & expert-friendly ways, allowing you to focus on the _what_ and _why_ of your project.
+Stacks helps you every step along the way—in beginner & expert-friendly ways, allowing you to focus on the _what_ and _why_ of your project.

 > Convention over configuration is our mantra.